teake/LieLink/README.md

 Running the package
 -------------------

-Once installed, MathLie can be run in Mathematica by typing
+Once installed, LieLink can be run in Mathematica by typing

-    <<MathLie`
+    <<LieLink`

 Lie commands can be executed with the `LieFunction` command: